 First of all, in order to successfully pay off debt, you need a good debt payoff strategy.
 For us, this has been Dave Ramsey’s Debt Snowball.
 Check out all of Dave Ramsey’s Baby Steps here.

 In just 6 months of paying off our debt with the Debt Snowball, we were able to knock out $6,000 of debt.
 Considering that we had been previously living paycheck to paycheck, finding an average of $1,000 per month to put toward debt is pretty impressive.
 After paying off those debts, we took a small break and then started back up this year.

 Over the last 7 years we have paid off about $90,000 worth of debt and that has been living on one income!
 So, how did our one income lifestyle benefit us during this time?

 When you have serious debt, there are three options you have to help you tackle it before starting the debt snowball:

 Additional debt payoff posts:

 In order to be a successful stay at home mom, I have had to make sure I have been in constant communication with my husband about our finances.
-He in turn has had to understand how our budget needed to be used toward me and the children.
+He, in turn, has had to understand how our budget needed to be used toward me and the children.

 We weren’t always great at budgeting together.
-For years, we let mis-communicating about money stand in our way of financial peace and I’m sure that’s where a lot of our debt accumulating came from.
-If you are living on one budget and especially if you are married, I can’t encourage you enough to have an open communication abut every single dollar you spend.
+For years, we let miscommunication about money stand in our way of financial peace and I’m sure that’s where a lot of our debt accumulating came from.
+If you are living on one budget and especially if you are married, I can’t encourage you enough to have an open communication about every single dollar you spend.
 How to Discuss and Execute a Budget with Your Spouse